emberjs/website/source/guides/router_primer.md

 controller will automatically proxy the controller's `content` attribute as the enumerable thing (or dereferencable thing, in the case of `Ember.ObjectController)` to the view.

+As an example, one can issue from the console:
+`App.get('router.shoesController.length')`.
+Clearly a `shoesController` doesn't have a length, but since it is an Ember.ArrayController, the `App.ShoesController` class proxies that call to the array that's resident on the `content` property.

 #### Why the Focus on References?